mmjwxbc/DL4Proteins/README.md

 **Welcome to DL4Proteins!**

+Remove sentence below.
+Replace with impact statement of DL tools in protein design and prediction tasks.

-Deep learning tools for proteins have exploded in performance (and popularity).
+REMOVE: Deep learning tools for proteins have exploded in performance (and popularity).
 They greatly strengthen and diversify the tool kit for the modern protein engineer.

-The Jupyter notebooks below provide an introduction to some of the fundamental machine learning concepts and models utilized in the protein design space.
-To execute any of the notebooks either locally or in Google Colaboratory, please see Chapter 0 for setup instructions.
+The Jupyter notebooks below provide an introduction to the fundamental machine learning concepts and models currently utilized in the protein design space.
+Notebooks can be run in Google Colaboratory.

 To learn more about this project, check out our preprint (LINK).